StephenJayYoung/JSHW1/readme.md

 Var area =b*r;

 **b)**
-Write an expression which is true if the rectangle is taller than it is wide, and false otherwise.
+Write an expression which is true if the rectangle is taller than it is wide, and false otherwise. l+r>b+t

 **c)**
 Write an expression for the circumference of the biggest circle which can fit inside the rectangle.
-(Hint: you'll need logic similar to that in **b**.)
+(Hint: you'll need logic similar to that in **b**.) var circumference = 2 * 3.14 * b

 **d)**
 Write an expression for the area of the smallest circle which completely encloses (i.e. circumscribes) the rectangle.